Supreme Court of Puerto Rico: Controversies

-The realignment on the court has led to several significant court decisions.
+The realignment on the Puerto Rico Supreme Court has led to several significant court decisions.
 In Suarez Caceres vs CEE, the court overruled a previous court decision that required that a "None of the Above" option be included in political status plebiscites.
 That option obtained an absolute majority of votes in the 1998 political status plebiscite.

 A 4–3 majority amended Rule 5 of the court's regulations to enable the most senior judge on the majority side of every case to determine the member of the Court that would write the majority opinion, which is the practice in the Supreme Court of the United States.
 Previously, the Chief Justice, even when on the minority side of a case, assigned the writing of the opinion of the Court.

 Conflicts with the US Federal Court

 From 1915 to 1961, decisions of the Puerto Rico Supreme Court could be appealed to the United States Court of Appeals for the First Circuit.
 In earlier years, the First Circuit frequently reversed the Puerto Rico Supreme Court, sometimes attempting to impose its own interpretations of Puerto Rico's civil law legal norms despite the Boston-based court's unfamiliarity with Puerto Rico jurisprudence, until a series of opinions by United States Supreme Court Justice Oliver Wendell Holmes instructed that the Puerto Rico Supreme Court's interpretations were not to be overturned by the federal appeals court unless they were "manifestly wrong."

 With the standard of review so limited, and especially after Puerto Rico attained Commonwealth status under the 1952 Constitution, the route for appeals was deemed anachronistic and was repealed in 1961 providing Puerto Rico with a judicial state-federal court structure equal to that of States.

 Today, decisions of the Puerto Rico Supreme Court are as final as those of any state supreme court and are reviewable by the Supreme Court of the United States only pursuant to a writ of certiorari, when an important question of federal law is involved.

 Conflicts between the Puerto Rico courts and the federal court do arise from time to time.
 According to the 1952 Constitution of Puerto Rico, the jurisdiction of the Supreme Court is only for laws of the Commonwealth of Puerto Rico.
 However, on several occasions the U.S. District Court for the District of Puerto Rico has taken jurisdiction on cases having to do with Puerto Rican law.

 In 2016, the US Supreme Court decided in the case of Puerto Rico v.
-Sanchez Valle that on the point of double jeopardy, Puerto Rico was not sovereign; thus it could not charge someone with crimes that the person had already been tried for by the United States.
+Sanchez Valle that on the point of double jeopardy, Puerto Rico was not sovereign and so it could not charge someone with crimes that the person had already been tried for by the United States.